thewrongjames/only-human/rules.md

 | Engineering | _Slight of hand_, _Piloting_, _Technology_ | Engineering Kit |
 | Medical | _Slight of hand_, _Medicine_ | Medical Kit |
 | Science | _Technology_, _Investigation_ | Scanner |

+## Requirements and Requisitioning

+An alternative to roles is to come up with a list of required proficiencies for the group, e.g. "We need people experienced in piloting and investigation, and someone trained in both technology and slight of hand", and let the group work out how they will fill those niches together.
+Similarly, a pool of equipment can be provided, for the group to share out.
+This could lead to relations forming between the characters whilst they are being created.

 # GM Guide